marcelpetrick/DevNotes/BeenThereSeenThat/20200625_toradex_benchmarking_QtQuick/readme.md

 overdraw analysis
 batches
 flamegraph
-- tools from Qt framework for performance anaylsis?
+- tools from Qt framework for performance analysis?

 render graph analysis for qt quick
-- overdrawing can be shown: helöpful to find out how clipping can be improved
+- overdrawing can be shown: helpful to find out how clipping can be improved
 -

 - effectively set the visible property to false, if not needed!